 As a public librarian, Brittany gained first-hand experience of some of the challenges marginalized people face in their communities—such as economic inequality, gender bias, and ableism.
 To this end, Brittany believes that DEIB education is crucial to ending discrimination and the opportunity gap among marginalized people; so she brings her love of writing and problem-solving to the Ethos team, ensuring that projects stay organized, efficient, and focused on DEIB endeavors.

-Lexi Brown is a Senior Associate at Ethos, working with clients to help bring their brand strategy and marketing initiatives to life, especially as they relate to their growth in DEI.
+Lexi Brown is a Senior Associate at Ethos, overseeing marketing operations at the company as well as working with clients to help bring their marketing strategy and initiatives to life as they relate to DEIB.

-Ethos Talent does not provide legal advice; subcontractor DEI services are available to law firms wishing to engage Ethos on behalf of their clients.
+*Ethos does not provide legal advice; in addition to direct engagements, Ethos offers subcontractor DEIB services through law firms wishing to engage Ethos on behalf of their clients.

-Pondharshini Sadasivam is a Training Associate at Ethos Talent, overseeing the company’s training practice operations.
+Pondharshini Sadasivam is a Programs Associate at Ethos, overseeing operations for the company’s Programs practice.

-A first-generation immigrant, Pondharshini’s interest in DEI stems from her personal challenges with identity and her observation of the unequal allocation of resources in the criminal justice system.
-She is also the founder and President of D&I Futures: a group intended to inspire and provide community members accessible discussions, educational opportunities, and career advice for emerging D&I leaders.
 Pondharshini attended the University of San Francisco for her undergraduate career, earning her Bachelor of Arts in Politics with a concentration in Law and Justice and a double minor in Psychology and Criminal Justice Studies.
-Learn more about Pondharshini and her DEI work through her blog.

 Sonni Conway is a Project Manager at Ethos, overseeing team operations, resource management, and system architecture.